Jerrold Scott

 Specialty: Acting, Directing, Voice & Speech

-Professor Scott is a director, actor, and phoneticist who began his career at CWRU in 2000 as a visiting artist.
-In July 2000 he was appointed assistant professor of Theater.
+Professor Scott is a director, actor, and phoneticist who began his career at CWRU in 2000.
 He held the Climo Junior Professorship from 2004-2006, until his subsequent promotion to associate professor with tenure.
-In 2013, he was promoted to professor, and in 2015 was named chair of the Department of Theater and served until 2023.
+He was promoted to professor in 2013, and from 2015-2023 served as chair of the Department of Theater.
+While in that position, he oversaw planning, construction, and the opening of the Maltz Center for the Performing Arts for the department.
 In 2017 he was named the Katharine Bakeless Nason Professor in Theater and Drama.

-Prior to his CWRU appointments, he was a lecturer at The Catholic University of America and an instructor in the Acting Conservatory of The Studio Theatre in Washington, DC.
-He has also held faculty appointments at The Ohio State University and George Mason University.
-As a scholar, he has presented at the Association for Theatre in Higher Education (ATHE) and the Voice and Speech Trainer’s Association (VASTA), and his articles have appeared in The Voice and Speech Review and The Complete Voice and Speech Workbook.
+Prior to his CWRU appointment, Jerrold taught at George Mason University, The Catholic University of America, and The Studio Theatre Conservatory in the Washington, DC, area, and at The Ohio State University in Columbus.
+He has presented papers and served on panels at the Association for Theatre in Higher Education (ATHE) and the Voice and Speech Trainer’s Association (VASTA), and his articles and exercises have appeared in The Voice and Speech Review and The Complete Voice and Speech Workbook.